keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 vision_model = Model(digit_input, out)

-# then define the tell-digits-apart model
+# Then define the tell-digits-apart model
 digit_a = Input(shape=(1, 27, 27))
 digit_b = Input(shape=(1, 27, 27))

-# the vision model will be shared, weights and all
+# The vision model will be shared, weights and all
 out_a = vision_model(digit_a)
 out_b = vision_model(digit_b)